shirish93/shirish93.github.io/_fermentland/kinema.md

 categories: [ fermentation, hobby ]
 ---

-## THIS IS A DRAFT.
-THE FERMENTATION BLOG IS A WORK IN PROGRESS!
-READ THIS ONLY IF YOU WISH TO BE DISAPPOINTED BY LACK OF FINNESSE

 * Fermented soy product of South Asia, Limbu and other tribal groups in Eastern Nepal and north-eastern India.
 * Basic solid-state fermentation, cooked soybeans provided alkaline conditions and high humidity and left out in the air for several days.
 * Takes a bit funky smell and flavor, sticky, slimy texturesimilar to that of natto in Japan,similar ferments.